SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO DCM.md

 </tr>
 <tr class="even">
 <td>IGNORED</td>
-<td>The first column is not used in the import.When you export a table, this column will have the key of the record in that table.This will not necessarily be the same key after importing.</td>
+<td>The first column is not used in the import.
+When you export a table, this column will have the key of the record in that table.
+This will not necessarily be the same key after importing.</td>
 </tr>
 <tr class="odd">
 <td>Service Name</td>